EndPointCorp/end-point-blog/2012/07/24/cpanel-exim-false-positive-failure.html.md

 author: Jon Jensen
 gh_issue_number: 673
 tags: hosting, redhat, sysadmin
-title: cPanel Exim false positive failure &amp; restart fix
+title: cPanel Exim false positive failure & restart fix
 ---

 I'm not a big fan of add-on graphical control panels for Linux such as cPanel, Webmin, Ensim, etc. They deviate from the distributor's standard packages and locations for files, often simultaneously tightening security in various ways and weakening security practically by making several more remotely accessible administration logins.